lesaint/lesaint.github.io/_drafts/genesis-of-the-damapping-project.md

 # Improving hand written bean mapping code

-## let's list what the developer needs

-Lets sum up what should be done to improve hand written bean mapping code:
+The limitations I listed above from my experience on hand written bean mapping code can be translated into 3 actions to solve them:

 1. writing obvious mapping should be automated
 2. recurrent technical code should be factorized
 3. code ceremony to write better bean mapping code should be removed

 >Writing non obvious mapping could have been some point 4.
-The reason is that hand written bean mapping code can not be beaten for such mappings.
-We are here talking specifically about improving hand written code, so there is no point 4.
-It is left in the developer's hand.
+It isn't because  hand written bean mapping code can not be beaten for such mappings.

+## existing tool don't do that

 Existing bean mapping tools deal with the first element in the list very well.

-On the other hand, they usually solve the other two by just removing hand written bean mapping code all together (except for the extreme corner cases or when providing extensibility) and deal with them internally.

-## a single library is not enough

-Through out the history of Java bean mapping tools, it is pretty clear that they all took on the target of removing the need for the developer to write bean mapping code.

-Some tool aim at taking on the challenge of doing it all, others have a limited scope from the start.
-The later are actually more lucid, in my opinion.
-Bean mapping is such a complex and ever evolving matter.
-The developers needs (or their customers) in this area can never be met.

->As a matter of proof, look at the existing tools issue managers, mailing lists, newsgroups.
-What you will see is a never ending list of feature requests to support this or that case, to support this new library/framework/tool, etc.

-They are all designed as libraries.
-It's clear enough to me that creating another library will fail all the same.
-We need to do it differently.
+The developer does not write any of the obvious bean mapping code.

+The problem is, they stop there.

+The developer does not write any bean mapping code at all.
+Most of the time, the developer does tool configuration (provide names of properties the tool couldn't figure to map, exclude some, etc.).
+The rare pieces of code left to the developer are those the tool couldn't figure.

+It may be what some people are looking for but not us.
+We need to create something new.

 ## divide and organize complexity

 Acknowledging the complexity of the problem, DAMapping is designed accordingly.

-The strategy is to split complexity into smaller problems.
-Its easier to provide easy to understand solutions when scope is limited.
+The strategy is to split complexity into smaller bits for which it is easier to provide easy to understand, extensible and powerful solutions.

-### sketching the right toolS for the job
+## several tools instead of a single one

-We listed earlier [3 axes of improvements](#let's-list-what-the-developer-needs) to make hand written bean mapping code better.
+We listed earlier [3 axes of improvements](#improving-hand-written-bean-mapping-code) to make hand written bean mapping code better.

 Lets see for each axis what kind of tool would do best: